GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 # Creating a JCL Program

-You must allocate a data set to contains the JC, itL must have a fixed-block format (RECFM=FB) with a logical record length of 80 (LRECL=80).
+You must allocate a data set to contain the JCL, it must have a fixed-block format (RECFM=FB) with a logical record length of 80 (LRECL=80).

 # Format of the JOB, EXEC, and DD statements